VitalJeevanjot/daitan-innovation-ethereum-supply-chain/ethereum-supply-chain/README.md

 # Ethereum Supply Chain Demo

 This project is a simple supply chain application that records transactions on ethereum.
-It intends to be very simple and generic, and we base the main example on car manufacturing.
+It intends to be very simple and generic, and we base the main example on computer manufacturing.
 The functionality is provided by two Smart Contracts:

 * ProductManagement - Register products and keep their data
 * ChangeOwnership - Tracks ownership of each product

-We have a simple web interface to interact with the contracts that assume three roles: Parts Factory, Car Factory and Dealers.
+We have a simple web interface to interact with the contracts that assume three roles: Parts Factory, computer Factory and Dealers.
 Each has its own view (page) and we keep them separated to better demonstrate how different parties could use the contracts.

 ## Setup and Running